-It’s easy to distinguish between B2B (Business-to-Business) and B2C (Business-to-Consumer) marketing.
+It’s easy to distinguish between B2B vs B2C marketing.
 B2B involves transactions between two or more businesses, whereas B2C means companies sell to the end consumers.
 So, the way a business would communicate with another enterprise would be different from how it would interact with a consumer.
+And thus, the ways the B2B and B2C companies will market themselves will also be different; the channels they will target, the messaging, the frequency, etc., will all vary.

 Whether you’re looking to land contracts with a trading company or encourage an individual to buy your product, the way you present information is of paramount importance.
 Your content marketing strategy should revolve around the persona you’re targeting.

-Let’s understand the key difference between B2B vs B2C content marketing.
+Let’s understand the key difference between B2B and B2C content marketing.

 B2B is a term used to define a business relationship between two or more companies.
 The relationship they develop is unique to a professional and industrial setting.
 Hence, when you’re marketing your idea to a business, you’d have to use business jargon associated with your goods or services.